mashersan/XColumn/Readme.md

 ## 🛠️ Update History
+- **v1.29.0 (2025/12/29)**
+  - **New Feature**: Added an Off-Timer (Auto Shutdown) function.
+  - **Improvement**: Pressing Enter in the auto-refresh interval box now immediately applies the setting and resets the timer.
+  - **Fix**: Resolved an issue where arrow keys would trigger column navigation while typing in Focus Mode.
+  - **Fix**: Fixed an issue where auto-refresh would interrupt input when using legacy IME.
 - **v1.28.0 (2025/12/22)**
   - **New Feature**: Added "User..." to the Add Column menu.
   - **New Feature**: Added links to X (Web) Display/Autoplay settings within the app settings.